 Within an hour of takeoff passengers and crew heard and felt an explosion.
 The explosion ruptured the plane’s exterior and caused rapid de-pressurization.
 The crew acted quickly, oxygen masks were deployed and the plane was within 10,000 feet within minutes.
 The plane landed safely at an unscheduled airport within an hour There were no injuries other than rapid depressurization concerns for people on the plane.

-The main theory, based on impact damage, was that the cylinder had a corroded lower dome, or base.
+The main theory, based on impact damage, was that the cylinder had a corroded lower dome or base.
 The cylinder base ruptured, forcing the cylinder into the main cabin, then back out the hole in the side of the fuselage, below deck.
-The investigation mentioned the difficulty of a cylinder traveling back down the hole it created; but they could not locate the cylinder, so this was the best possible serie of events.
+The investigation mentioned the difficulty of a cylinder traveling back down the hole it created, but they could not locate the cylinder, so this was the best possible series of events.

 Looking at this case years after the event, and with the extensive research conducted trying to find the cause, there are a few unanswered questions.

 - The cylinder had been requalified, but there was no documentation on the visual inspection process.
 Had the re-qualifier taken the time to conduct and record what they saw on the specific cylinder it could have given answers to this incident.

 o What did they see in the sidewalls, base, and crown region?